cornell-cup/r2-chatbot/README.md

 ## Installation

-The following packages are needed: `nltk rake_nltk playsound pyaudio google-cloud-speech`
+The following modules are needed: `nltk rake_nltk playsound pyaudio google-cloud-speech geocoder`

 If you encounter difficulties, try checking the Installation Issues section.